rottweiler puppy love of rottweilers

-Canine parasites come in a lot of different disguises, none of them pretty, and they are definitely all unwanted visitors!
+Canine parasites come in a lot of different shapes and sizes, none of them pretty, and they’re most definitely ALL unwanted visitors!

 Roundworms and tapeworms (transmitted by fleas), hookworms, and whipworms migrate to your dog's digestive tract and live out their lifecycle in the intestines.